Kodiak bear: Bear-viewing

 In the past 20 years, bear viewing has become increasingly popular on Kodiak and other parts of Alaska.
 The most accessible bear-viewing location on Kodiak, Frazer River, had over 1,100 people come in 2007.
 Visitor numbers have been increasing at about 10% annually and development of additional bear viewing areas on Kodiak is planned.
 Also, other bear viewing opportunities exist through air-taxi, charter boat, remote lodge, and trekking operations on the archipelago.
-Although bear-viewing is often considered a "nonconsumptive" use, it can have serious impacts on bear populations if it is not conducted properly.
+Although bear-viewing is often considered a "non-consumptive" use, it can have serious impacts on bear populations if it is not conducted properly.
 Most viewing occurs at places where bears congregate because of feeding opportunities that are critical to their survival.
 If some bears avoid these areas because people are there, those bears may not get the fat and protein they need to make it through the upcoming winter.
 Consequently, unmanaged bear viewing could affect several bears, especially productive sows with cubs.
 Often, bear-viewing and bear-hunting are considered incompatible.
 Even if the bear population is healthy and bear hunting is sustainable, ethical questions arise especially if hunting occurs near viewing areas and either during or soon after the viewing season.
 Many feel that it is not fair to encourage bears to be close to people during the summer, only to allow them to be shot in the fall.
 The Kodiak bear plan recognized bear hunting as a legitimate, traditional, and biologically justifiable activity.
 It recommended that agencies find ways to make bear hunting and bear viewing compatible on the archipelago.